alumbreras/NBMF/README.md

 ## Project structure

-* R: algorithms in R. The main file is BernoulliNMF.R, that contains the function BernoulliNMF, that performs the inference of the latent matrices W and H. The inference method is chosen through the parameters.
+* `R`: algorithms in R. The main file is BernoulliNMF.R, that contains the function BernoulliNMF, that performs the inference of the latent matrices W and H. The inference method is chosen through the parameters.
 Both MCMC and VB methods are mostly writenn in Rcpp ('src' folder).

 * `src`: implementation of MCMC and VB algorithms in Rcpp.
 These methods are called from the ones in the R folder.